am263129/Android-Clone-App/README.md

 # Android-Clone-App
-this is source of clone all
+this is source of clone app